mondul/HiyaCFW-Helper/README.md

 * You will need to run the _HiyaCFW_Helper.exe_ file as administrator in order to mount the decrypted NAND.

 ### _Linux:_
-* Python >3.5 with the Tk library (I had to do `sudo apt-get install python3-tk -y` in my LUbuntu virtual machine; `sudo dnf install python3-tkinter` in Fedora).
+* Python >3.5 with the Tk library (I had to do `sudo apt-get install python3-tk -y` in my Ubuntu virtual machine, `sudo dnf install python3-tkinter` in Fedora, `sudo pacman -S tk` in Arch Linux).
+You might need to install the Python 3 distutils package also.
 * You will need to run the script as sudo in order to mount the decrypted NAND.

 ### _MacOS:_